 The cookies were beautiful and she added lights and a cute glass with coffee beans and a candy cane spreader to match the cookies.

-Simply adding a tower of candy in a tray brings attention to the cookie that is also a pinwheel.
+Simply adding a tower of peppermint candy in a tray brings attention to the cookie that is also a pinwheel.

 Make your cookie exchange platter come alive and serve as a centerpiece to a candle!
 Why not as long as the wax doesn’t drip.

 This is the platter that won the most festive.
 The lights all around the platter really brightened up ordinary peanut balls.
 She did add fun sprinkles too.

 KEEP IT SIMPLE BUT UNIFORM

 A swirl sugar cookie looks great just stacked up next to each other.

 Even a platter of toffee, really not a cookie but we will let it pass.
 Throw a fun holiday decoration in the middle for an easy cookie display.